You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 The James Moffett Memorial Award for Teacher Research is a grant (usually $1000) offered by ELATE, in conjunction with the National Writing Project, to support teacher research projects that further the spirit and scholarship of James Moffett.

-This annual award provides an opportunity to present at the annual Society for Information Technology in Teacher Education (SITE) international conference.
 All NCTE members, especially ELATE members, are encouraged to nominate themselves or a colleague whose accepted NCTE Annual Convention proposal demonstrates cutting-edge and generative methods of integrating newer technologies into teacher education courses or workshops.
-In addition to teacher education faculty and graduate students, PK – 12 teachers may also be nominated.
+In addition to teacher education faculty and graduate students, preK-12 teachers may also be nominated.
+The award provides an opportunity to present at the annual Society for Information Technology in Teacher Education (SITE) international conference.
+Nomination deadline: November 10, 2023, by 11:59 p.m.
+PT

 ELATE invites proposals for research projects that advance the work of the organization as articulated through our various position statements and sponsored publications.
 Research supported by this initiative contributes to and extends ELATE’s efforts to communicate what we know and believe about English education with many different audiences: state and federal policy makers, accreditation agencies, school/department administrators, researchers, teacher educators, practicing teachers and other education leaders.
 Up to four proposals, at a maximum of $2,500 each, will be funded.